 Authorization and authentication of SharePoint Add-ins

-Get an overview of authentication and authorization in SharePoint, which is used to authorize requests by an app for SharePoint to access SharePoint resources.
+Get an overview of authentication and authorization in SharePoint, which is used to authorize requests by a SharePoint Add-in to access SharePoint resources.

 Applies to: apps for SharePoint | Office 365 | SharePoint Add-ins | SharePoint Foundation 2013 | SharePoint Server 2013